-The Institute consists of two departments of the Faculty of Applied Sciences at Delft University of Technology: the Department of Quantum Nanoscience, and the Department of Bionanoscience.
-Both departments share the joint Kavli Nanolab facility.
+The Institute consists of two departments of the Faculty of Applied Sciences at Delft University of Technology: the Department of Quantum Nanoscience, the Department of Bionanoscience and members from QuTech.
+These scientists share the joint Kavli Nanolab facility.
 The Kavli Institute of Nanoscience Delft was founded in 2004, when it was selected and endowed by the Kavli Foundation.
 Delft is one of five Kavli Institutes of Nanoscience worldwide (Cornell, Harvard, Caltech, Berkeley and Delft), and the only one outside the United States (see www.kavlifoundation.org).
-Current director of the institute is Prof. Dr. Cees Dekker.
+Current co-directors of the institute are Professor Cees Dekker and Professor Lieven Vandersypen.

-Bionanoscience is a vibrant and steeply growing department that is dedicated to research at the interface between nanoscience, synthetic biology and cell biology.
+Bionanoscience is a vibrant and steeply growing research field that focuses on the interface between nanoscience, synthetic biology and cell biology.
 With our research we seek to understand life at the nanoscale.

-Quantum Nanoscience is a thriving department that studies and exploits one of the most radical physical phenomena that occur at the nanoscale, the emergence of quantum mechanical behavior.
+Quantum Nanoscience is a thriving research field that studies and exploits one of the most radical physical phenomena that occur at the nanoscale, the emergence of quantum mechanical behavior.